-For students who have piano lessons during school hours at Avondale School, Heritage College or Brightwaters Christian College, the following policies apply:
+For students who have piano lessons during school hours at Avondale School the following policies apply:

 - Parents are billed for a block of 10 lessons at a time, payable in advance.
 Fees paid after the due date will be subject to a $15 late fee.
 In paying tuition fees you are reserving a place in Bella Sonata Music Studio for the year.

-- A Registration Fee of $60 per family per annum is charged to cover the cost of online memberships, digital sheet music, trophies, prizes and concerts for the benefit of students.
+- A Registration Fee of $60 per student (or $75 per family) per annum is charged to cover the cost of online memberships, digital sheet music, trophies, prizes and concerts for the benefit of students.

 - Music books are supplied as needed by the teacher and invoiced to the fee payer.